 The Comprehensive Assessment System for Built Environment Efficiency (CASBEE) certification encourages the incorporation of environmentally friendly building materials into construction activities.

-FMI opines that the Japan green building materials sales will grow at nearly 9.8% CAGR through 2025 to 2035.
+FMI opines that Japan's green building materials sales will grow at nearly a 9.8% CAGR through 2025 to 2035.

-China is anticipated to register a strong growth in the green building materials industry during 2025 to 2035.
+China is anticipated to register a strong growth in the green building materials industry from 2025 to 2035.

-The industry is spurred by escalating urbanization and government policies supporting sustainable construction.
+The industry is driven by escalating urbanization and government policies that support sustainable construction.
 Initiatives such as the Green Building Evaluation Standard facilitate the use of green materials.

-The Australia and New Zealand green building materials industry is estimated to expand at a CAGR of approximately 11.3% from 2025 to 2035.
+The Australian and New Zealand green building materials market is estimated to expand at a CAGR of approximately 11.3% from 2025 to 2035.

-Both nations have shown considerable commitment to sustainability, with products such as Green Star in Australia and Homestar in New Zealand encouraging the incorporation of environmentally friendly materials in construction.
+Both nations have demonstrated a considerable commitment to sustainability, with initiatives such as Green Star in Australia and Homestar in New Zealand encouraging the incorporation of environmentally friendly materials in construction.

 Government policies and increasing awareness among consumers of environmental concerns are further fuelling the growth of the industry.

-These nation-specific insights underscore the differential growth paths of the green building materials industry at the global level, determined by domestic policies, certifications, and industry conditions.
+These nation-specific insights highlight the distinct growth trajectories of the industry at the global level, which are shaped by domestic policies, certifications, and industry-specific conditions.

 FMI opines that Australia-NZ green building materials sales will grow at nearly 11.3% CAGR through 2025 to 2035.